UCB-CyberSecurity-Cohort5/elk-stack-project-TrunkMonk/README.md

 <img src="https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-TrunkMonk/blob/4cab63543b5665acc11fcc4a5abdcaac2d89cf43/images/Azure%20Docker%20ELK%20Stack.png" style="max-width: 60%;"/>

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ELK Install Playbook file may be used to install only certain pieces of it, such as Filebeat.

-  <a href="https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-TrunkMonk/blob/main/playbooks/install-elk.yml">install-elk.yml playbook</a>
+  <a href="https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-TrunkMonk/blob/main/playbooks/install-elk.yml">ELK Install Playbook</a>
+  <a href="https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-TrunkMonk/blob/main/playbooks/filebeat-playbook.yml">Filebeat Install Playbook</a>
+  <a href="https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-TrunkMonk/blob/main/playbooks/metricbeat-playbook.yml">Metricbeat Install Playbook</a>

 This document contains the following details:
 - Description of the Topology